4d-go-mobile/sdk/docs/login-form-otp.md

 ## What we need

-- server side code to generate OTP code and valide it : https://github.com/mesopelagique/OTP (bugged for some 32bite encoding)
+* server side code to generate OTP code and valide it : https://github.com/mesopelagique/OTP (bugged for some 32bite encoding)
-- a way store/retrieve or regenerate the OTP secret by user to be able to check the code send later
+* a way store/retrieve or regenerate the OTP secret by user to be able to check the code send later
-- (mobile app) client side code to open a "form" to enter the otp and re-send the authentication request with this otp
+* (mobile app) client side code to open a "form" to enter the otp and re-send the authentication request with this otp
+  * it could be a custom login form
+  * or we could integrate it to default login form

 ## Workflow to login with an OTP